marl0ny/FiniteDifferenceSimulations3D/README.md

 # Finite Difference Simulations in 3D

-Finite difference simulations in 3D where most of the computations are done in GLSL shaders.
+Finite difference simulations in 3D where most of the computations are done through GLSL shaders.